eastgenomics/eggd_vep/Readme.md

 ## What does this app do?

 Annotates a vcf using [Variant Effect Predictor](https://github.com/Ensembl/ensembl-vep).
-Default docker image used v104.3.
+Default docker image used v105.0.

 ## What are typical use cases for this app?
 This app was designed to annotate vcfs with specified fields based on provided annotation.

+A variable level of annotation can be achiever by different combinations of custom annotation , vep plugins in addition to the required VEP cache annotation bundle.

 ## What data are required for this app to run?
 - An input vcf to annotate